Bacalao: Where Norway Meets Portugal

 • Place a large, heavy-bottomed large pot over medium, heat, add a drizzle of olive oil and throw in the sliced onions with a pinch of kosher or sea salt.
 Sweat the onions for 3-4 minutes, before adding in 6 of the garlic cloves and the red chili peppers and saute for another 1-2 minutes.

 • Add in the cubed potatoes and the tomato sauce or canned tomatoes with the smoked paprika, bay leaf, sherry or sherry vinegar, and a couple of pinches of kosher salt.
-Let simmer on medium for about 10-15 minutes, then add in the chickpeas, hearts of palm, capers and black olives and simmer for another 15 minutes.
+Let simmer on medium for about 10-15 minutes, then add in the chickpeas, sliced roasted peppers, hearts of palm, capers and black olives and simmer for another 15 minutes.

 • Finally add in the banana peppers and chopped fresh parsley, taste, and season with additional salt and simmer for another 10-15 minutes, the final cooking time should ideally be around 45 minutes to 1 hour.